deinstapel/cpupower/README.md

 $ sudo apt-get install gnome-shell-extension-cpupower
 ```

+Now you need to restart Gnome, you can either log out and back in again or press Alt+F2 to open Gnome command console, type `r` and then press Enter.
-Now log out and back in again.
-Yes, this is really necessary thanks to Gnome.
-After logging back in, enable the extension with:
+After restarting Gnome, enable the extension with:

 ```
 $ gnome-extensions enable cpupower@mko-sl.de